- From the Greek name Αικατερινη (Aikaterine)

 As a given name for girls, it is used all over the Spanish-Speaking world including actresses and musicians and athletes from Argentina, Cuba, Colombia, Ecuador, Chile and Mexico.
 There are several Catalinas from Romania as well since they use the same spelling.
-Unfortunately, there is an American pornographic actress with the name.
-Not sure if that ruins it for you or not.
-However, that's just one person on a very long list of somewhat famous Catalinas from around the world!

 I think it is gorgeous!
 I would use this instead of Catherine or Katherine and use the classy nickname Kate, the cutesy nicknames Cat or Cata (cah-tah) or the lovely and unique Lina.

 Sibling Name Ideas: